esm7/obsidian-rtl/README.md

 If you want to support the development of this plugin, please consider to [buy me a coffee](https://www.buymeacoffee.com/esm7).

-## A Note on Auto Text Direction

-Version 1.0.0 of this plugin introduced an "auto" mode that detects the direction of each line individually and enables mixed LTR/RTL in the same note.
-This mechanism is based on the "per line text direction" support for CodeMirror that was added a few months earlier, but it tweaks it extensively in order to reach the best user experience that we could (and thanks @zoli for being the first to figure out how to utilize this in an editor plugin!)

-For tables, the direction of the table in Auto mode is decided based on the first cell of the table (left-most cell of the header for an LTR table or the right-most one for an RTL table).
-In addition to that, each cell has its own direction that is decided based on its content.

 ## Settings

 ### Default text direction

 This is the direction to use for files on which you have not set an explicit text direction.

-Note that Obsidian 0.13.10 introduced basic RTL support.
-For strict RTL mode this plugin uses the same basic mechanism as that new support, but it adds a few tweaks and overrides the setting by file.

-To make the user experience consistent, the plugin synchronizes the RTL setting from Obsidian's Editor pane to be the same as the "default text direction" setting.
+'Auto' is Obsidian's default behavior, which decides on a per-line text direction according to its content.

 ### Remember Text Direction Per File

 When enabled (which is the default), when you change the text direction of a file it will be saved.
-Every time you open that file it will use the same text direction regardless of the default.
+Every time you open that note it will use the same text direction regardless of the default.
 This is useful, for example, if most of your notes are in English (so you want to keep the default LTR) but you have some notes in Arabic/Hebrew/Persian (Farsi) and you'd like to always edit them in RTL.

 If you disable this setting, all notes will load in the default text direction.

-If you want to forget the text direction of a file and go back to using the default, remove it from the map in `VAULT_DIR/.obsidian/rtl.json`.
+If you want to forget the text direction of a file and go back to using the default, remove it from the map in `VAULT_DIR/.obsidian/plugins/obsidian-rtl/data.json`.

 ### Front Matter Direction